This post includes affiliate links.

 10. Repeat steps 5 thru 9 until the desired length is achieved.

-In case the above picture and written tutorial for the chevron stitch using single crochets was too hard to understand, I have a video version of it below.
+If the above picture and written tutorial for the chevron stitch using single crochets was difficult for you to understand, I have a video version of it below.

 Be sure to share this crochet tutorial link on social media.
 I would really appreciate it.